wp-plugins/b09-link-to-existing-content/readme.txt

 4. The shortcode gets handled automatically by the plugin.
 Of course, you can overwrite it from your functions.php, if you want to.

+5. The options page for the plugin, introduced with version 1.5

 == Changelog ==

+= 1.5 =
+* Added an options page for the non-developers out there.
+Filters still have a higher priority though, so you won't have to change anything, if you don't want to.

 = 1.4.2 =
 * Fixed Categories in the link popup loading infinitely